Data-Driven Inference, Reconstruction, and Observational Completeness of Quantum Devices: Acknowledgements

-\textit{Acknowledgement.}---M.~D. acknowledges support from the National Research Fund and the Ministry of Education, Singapore, under the Research Centres of Excellence programme.
-F.~B. acknowledges support from the Japan Society for the Promotion of Science (JSPS) KAKENHI, Grant No. 19H04066.
+M.D. was supported by MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) Grant No. JPMXS0118067285, JSPS KAKENHI Grant Number JP20K03774, and the International Research Unit of Quantum Information, Kyoto University.
+F.B. acknowledges support from MEXT Quantum Leap Flagship Program (MEXT Q-LEAP), Grant Number JPMXS0120319794, and from the Japan Society for the Promotion of Science (JSPS) KAKENHI, Grants Number 19H04066 and Number 20K03746.
 This work was partly supported by the program for FRIAS-Nagoya IAR Joint Project Group.
 A.~B. and A.~T. acknowledge the John Templeton Foundation, Project ID 60609 Quantum Causal Structures.